thonkpad/bookscrapper/README.md

 To launch the local server run: `uv run uvicorn src.api.app:app --reload` at the root of the project directory.

-Additionally, you can run `source .venv/bin/activate` to enter a shell with CLI program dependencies active.
+Optionally, you can run `source .venv/bin/activate` to enter a shell with CLI program dependencies active.

 Run tests with `uv run pytest`